TrellixVulnTeam/cp3402-2022-1-site-team02_9S4G/deployment.md

 **Trello**: Trello is a project and team management tool designed to help teams collaborate, assign and update tasks, and stay on track for a project.
 It offers an array of functions to allow teams to update each other on task progress, comment and assist one another, and gives an overall view on the direction a project is going.
 We used trello to keep organised with our tasks and goals, assign and delegate work, and keep up to date on what each other was doing from week to week.
-You can get started with trello here: https://trello.com/en
+You can get started with trello here: https://trello.com/en.
+Our slack board is current public and can be browsed here: https://trello.com/b/B4KVetgN/team-02

 **OneNote**: OneNote (by microsoft) provides a sharable and editable space to write notes, lists, strategies, and other needed documents.
 It creates a living document that can be shared between team members or made public.
 We used OneNote specifically for our weekly team meetings, creating task lists, checklists, and talking points as the weeks went on.
 You can find OneNote here: https://www.onenote.com/download